-We are satisfied that there is sufficient ecological information available to support determination of this application.
-Please note that we have no comments on Great Crested

-Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).
+We are now satisfied that there is sufficient ecological information available to support determination of this application.
+However, please note that we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).